carusosmissing/AVI3/README.md

 - Enable microphone or line input for maximum AI accuracy
 - Adjust gain for 40-70% audio levels

-### 5. **Load Your Music Collection**
+### 5. **Load Sample Tracks for Testing**
-- Export your rekordbox collection as XML
+- Click "🧪 Load Sample Tracks" in the track identification panel
-- Click "📁 Load rekordbox Collection" and select the file
+- Test AI identification with built-in sample tracks
-- Load tracks to decks using "Load to A/B" buttons
+- Focus on real-time audio analysis capabilities

 ### 6. **Start Mixing!**
 - The AI will immediately begin learning your style